 Gina Bettinsoli is a parent of a 4 time returning camper and has experience working with the LGBTQ community as a former mental health consultant at the Minority Aids Project in Los Angeles.
 She holds a leadership position on the board of Sisters of Sojourn, a group that funds long-term housing for survivors of domestic violence.
 Gina earned a B.A. in Psychology from San Diego State University and a Master of Social Work from USC.
 She resides with her husband Andrew Woo, and their sons in Pacific Palisades, CA.

 Linda Rohler is a retired teacher of thirty years, who has worked with grades 4 through 12 in a variety of metropolitan and suburban settings in Cleveland, OH.
 She lives in Provincetown, Mass. with her spouse Jane, and is the proud mother of two daughters and grandmother to five grandchildren.

 "Provincetown and its people are in my heart and soul.
 I have volunteered for Camp Lightbulb and am now thrilled to be on the Board of Directors.
 I believe Camp has emerged with incredible spirit and vision as Provincetown's very own camp for LGBTQ youth.
-A passion of mine is photography and I have used photography as a form to help the campers explore their joys and fears.
 I am excited to be part of Camp as it grows and develops, knowing it is a program that honors questioning and acceptance, as the campers seek to be their most authentic selves."